RfidResearchGroup/proxmark3/README.md

 ##Straight from the CHANGELOG
 =============================
+## [1.6.9][icemanfork] [2017-02-06]
+  - Serial speedup,  if possible 408600baud otherwise default to 115200baud (iceman)
+  - `hf emv` - Added Peter Fillmore's EMV branch now compiles on iceman fork.
+See seperate issue. (iceman)
+  - `hf 14a reader` - Aztek detection. (iceman)
+  - `standalone mode` - added more detection of tags and refactored (iceman)
+  - `script run ufodump` - dumps an Aztek tag. (iceman)
+  - `script run hard_autopwn` - runs hardnested attack against all sectors on tag (iceman)
+  - Added lf cotag read, and added it to lf search (iceman)
+  - Added hitag2 read UID only and added that to lf search (marshmellow)
+  - `lf search` -  check for if signal is only noice (marshmellow)
+  - `hf 14a reader` - fixed a bug when card has sak 0x00 but still is not UL/NTAG etc. (iceman)
+  - `hf mf sim` / `hf 14a sim` - use random nonce. (micolous)
+  - `hw tune` - only prints out if voltage is detected from antenna. (iceman)
+  - `hf iclass decrypt` - only decrypt Application1 (iceman)
+  - `lf t55xx detect` - when finding multiple possible config blocks, see if a known configblock exists and select. (iceman)

   -  Added `hf mf key_brute` - adds J-Runs 2nd phase bruteforce ref: https://github.com/J-Run/mf_key_brute   (iceman)
   -  Added `lf jablotron` - adds demod/clone/sim of Jablotron LF tags. (iceman)
   -  Added `lf t55xx recoverpw` - adds a new password recovery using bitflips and partial flips if password write went bad. (alexgrin)